-The incoming data packets are passed from the receiver through the MAC Control Module to the upper layers while control frames are usually dropped.
+The incoming data packets are passed from the receiver via the MAC Control Module to the upper layers while the control frames are usually dropped.
 The PASSALL bit in the CTRLMODER register defines whether the control frames are passed or dropped.

-A valid PAUSE control frame has the frame structure described on Figure 3: Structure of the PAUSE control frame:
+A valid PAUSE control frame has the frame structure described in Figure 3: